linux-system-roles/network/README.md

 - For `nm`, profiles correspond to connection profiles as handled by NetworkManager.

+For each host the network state configuration can also be applied to the interface directly via the `network_state` variable, and only the `nm` provider supports using the `network_state` variable.

-Note that the `network` role primarily operates on networking profiles (connections) and not on devices, but it uses the profile name by default as the interface name.
+Note that the `network` role both operates on the connection profiles of the devices (via the `network_connections` variable) and on devices directly (via the `network_state` variable).
+When configuring the connection profiles through the role, it uses the profile name by default as the interface name.
 It is also possible to create generic profiles, by creating for example a profile with a certain IP configuration without activating the profile.
 To apply the configuration to the actual networking interface, use the `nmcli` commands on the target system.

 **Warning**: The `network` role updates or creates all connection profiles on the target system as specified in the `network_connections` variable.
 Therefore, the `network` role removes options from the specified profiles if the options are only present on the system but not in the `network_connections` variable.
 Exceptions are mentioned below.
+However, the partial networking configuration can be achieved via specifying the network state configuration in the `network_state` variable.

 Variables
 ---------